DOTS Support

 Installing com.unity.entities

-• Remove the com.unity.entities package from the project, exit the Unity Editor, and clear the directory corresponding to the package under Library\PackageCache.
+- Remove the com.unity.entities package from the project, exit Unity Editor, and clear the corresponding directory in the

-• Download the modified com.unity.entities according to the version used by the project, and unzip the com.unity.entities.7z in the corresponding directory to the Packages directory.
-Make sure that the directory name after decompression is com.unity.entities.
+from the corresponding directory to the Packages directory.
+Make sure the extracted directory name is com.unity.entities.

-When reopening the Unity Editor, you may be prompted to perform API upgrades.
-Decide whether to upgrade according to the project situation.
+When reopening Unity Editor, you may be prompted whether to perform API upgrade.
+Decide whether to upgrade based on your project situation.

-To avoid potential issues caused by dynamically registering Component or System during DOTS runtime, adjust the initialization timing of World to ensure that all hot update types are registered before running all Worlds.
+To avoid potential issues with dynamic registration of Components or Systems during DOTS runtime, you need to adjust World initialization timing to ensure all hot update types are registered before running all Worlds.

 Initialization

-To avoid encountering issues, perform initialization after loading the hot update code and before running any dots code.
+To avoid encountering problems, please initialize after loading hot update code and before running any DOTS code.

 private static void InitializeWorld()